Effects of Landau quantization on neutrino emission and absorption: Neutrino Opacities

 We calculate $\kappa_{\nu n}$ and $\kappa_{\bar{\nu} p}$ at two densities in the ejecta, $0.1 \, n_{\rm sat}$ and $0.001 \, n_{\rm sat}$ with proton fraction $Y_p = 0.1$ and $Y_p = 0.25$ respectively.
 Figures~\ref{fig:kappa_low} and~\ref{fig:kappa_high} show our results for $\kappa_{\nu n}$ and $\kappa_{\bar{\nu} p}$ at our low and high density respectively and show the results for the opacity at the same densities and temperatures with no magnetic field.

 The most important effects the magnetic field has on the opacity for capturing on neutrons is due to suppression of Pauli blocking of electrons at very low density.
-At $0.001 \, n_{\rm sat}$ and $Y_p = 0.25$, a strong magnetic field suppresses the electron chemical potential by a factor of a few because the density is linearly dependent on $\mu_e$ when the number of LL is small, bringing the system much closer to beta equilibrium and suppressing Pauli blocking of electrons.
+At $0.001 \, n_{\rm sat}$ and $Y_p = 0.25$ (Fig.~\ref{fig:kappa_low}), a strong magnetic field suppresses the electron chemical potential by a factor of a few because the density is linearly dependent on $\mu_e$ when the number of LL is small, bringing the system much closer to beta equilibrium and suppressing Pauli blocking of electrons.
 This enhances the opacity by many orders of magnitude (compare Conditions I and III in the left panel of Fig.~\ref{fig:kappa_low}, both at $T = 1 \, \mbox{MeV}$ but with different magnetic field strength).
-At $0.1 \, n_{\rm sat}$ and $Y_p = 0.1$, the electrons are strongly degenerate and the system is far from beta equilibrium, suppressing capture on neutrons even in the presence of a strong magnetic field.
+At $0.1 \, n_{\rm sat}$ and $Y_p = 0.1$ (Fig.~\ref{fig:kappa_high}), the electrons are strongly degenerate and the system is far from beta equilibrium, suppressing capture on neutrons even in the presence of a strong magnetic field.
 The opacity with a magnetic field is suppressed relative to the zero field calculation since the energy available for an electron (approximately $\mu_n - \mu_p + E_\nu$) is only sufficient to populate the lowest few LL.
 As the neutrino energy is increased, the opacity approaches the zero field value.

 For capture on protons, the most important effect for low energy neutrinos is from the magnetic moments of the nucleons.
 Since this process produces positrons, the leptons are not Pauli blocked.
 Normally, the opacity for neutrinos with energy $E_\nu < m_e + m_n - m_p$ to capture on protons is suppressed.
-For particularly strong magnetic fields, the anomalous magnetic moments are of the same order as the positron mass and the mass splitting of the nucleons and this suppression is lifted.
+For the strongest magnetic fields we consider $B \simeq 10^{17} \, \mbox{G}$, the energy contribution of the anomalous magnetic moments of the nucleons are of the same order as the positron mass and the mass splitting of the nucleons and this suppression is lifted.
 In the presence of a strong magnetic field, neutrinos with energies $E_\nu \lesssim 10 \, \mbox{MeV}$ have their opacity to capture on protons enhanced by orders of magnitude due to this effect.
 For higher energy neutrinos, the opacity is suppressed just like the capture rate on neutrons is suppressed at $0.1 \, n_{\rm sat}$ due to only being able to access the lowest few LLs.
 At higher neutrino energies once many LL can be populated, the opacity will approach the zero field value.